 Not every type of crop requires the same storage conditions.
 Some vegetables benefit from being stored in slightly damp leaves or straw.

-It is unlikely that the whole root cellar will be an even temperature.
+It is unlikely that the whole root cellar will be at an even temperature.
 A little effort in storing produce in the best temperature zone will pay dividends.
-A simple investigation will show where the different areas are located.

 Ensure that any fruits that emit ethylene gas are stored away from any more delicate items or wrap them in a newspaper.
 The newspaper will help to absorb the gas.

 Some vegetables have a strong odor that can easily be absorbed by other fruits and vegetables.
 Try to keep these in a separate area.

 Keep an eye on the temperature and humidity and be careful not to open the door unless necessary, the same as you would with a refrigerator.
 Heat or cold dry air entering the cellar could harm the stored produce.

 How Long Does Food Keep in a Root Cellar?